labibaa/WhereToEat/README.md

 # WhereToEat
-A frontend design project for a university course to learn about HTML and CSS.
+A frontend design project for a university course to learn about CSS, JavaScript and Bootstrap framework